Man identified as responsible for Allenstown Four Murders may be a serial killer

 The case of the Allenstown, New Hampshire murders from 1985 has received new attention after the police stated they believe they have found their killer and a link between that case and missing Denise Beaudin.

-Synopsis: A woman and three children were found in barrels in the woods of a man’s property in New Hampshire, and the case was later nicknamed the Allenstown Four Murders, after another barrel was located at the same location 15 years later.
+Synopsis: A woman and three children were found in barrels in the woods of a man’s property in New Hampshire, and the case was later nicknamed the Allenstown Four Murders, aka as the Bear Brook Case, after another barrel was located at the same location 15 years later.
 For decades, no one knew who was responsible for their deaths nor even who the adult and three children were.

 Synopsis: A few years before this, in 1981, a young woman named Denise Beaudin and her young daughter and a man named Robert Evans disappeared from a home they lived in at 925 Hayward St. in Manchester.
 Over the years, the police in several different states would have many encounters with Robert Evans, but because he used so many alias they did not know it was the same man.
 In a strange turn of events, police actually found Denise’s daughter, Dawn in 1986 after she had been abandoned by Evans, but they didn’t even know it at the time.
 Evans could not be located as he changed his name often and was a drifter.
 Denise’s daughter was put into foster care and eventually adopted.
 It would be many years later, as an adult until Denise’s daughter wanted to learn more about her childhood and began to look for more information about herself and what happened to her family.
 This event set off a series of events that led the police to look at Evans as being involved with the disappearance of Denise and the murderer of an adult and three children found in the barrels in New Hampshire, as well as possible the murderer of many other people over the decades that the police have not yet discovered.